 - All interstate supplies

-Aggregate turnover is to be computed on the basis of the Account Number on PAN india basis.
+Aggregate turnover is to be computed on the basis of the Account Number on PAN India basis.
 E.g., a person has branches in Delhi and Maharashtra.
 His supply in the state of Delhi is INR 20 Lacs and his supply in the state of Maharashtra is INR 25 lacs.
 In such a case, the aggregate turnover of such a person is INR 45 Lacs for the computation of the GST threshold limit, and he is required to obtain GST registration in both Delhi and Maharashtra.

 While computing aggregate turnover, Central tax, State tax, Union territory tax, Integrated tax, and cess shall not be considered.